guild-st-isidore-TO/tabula-aetherea/README.md

 ---

 **TABA** is the GSI's System UI, the main interface for the apps we've created.
+When users access the TABA front-end the TABA server will use the appropriate FAVI module to complete tasks.

 > STATUS (VII Augustii MMXXV)
 Planning stage